atomisthq/docs/docs/getting-started/bot.md

     the [Atomist Community Slack][community], associations can only be made with repositories in the `atomist` GitHub organization.

-Once the associate is made, the Atomist Bot will begin reporting on activity in the associated repository and you can interact with the repository, creating and assigning issues, etc., just as you do with channels the Atomist Bot creates when it generates a project.
+Once the association is made, the Atomist Bot will begin reporting on activity in the associated repository and you can interact with the repository, creating and assigning issues, etc., just as you do with channels the Atomist Bot creates when it generates a project.